bancorprotocol/contracts-solidity/README.md

 event Change(address indexed _fromToken, address indexed _toToken, address indexed _trader, uint256 _amount, uint256 _return);
 ```
 Triggered when a change between one of the changeable tokens takes place.

+## Testing
+Tests are included and can be run using truffle.

+### Prerequisites
+* truffle v3.2.2+
+* testrpc v3.0.5+
+* nodejs v7.6.0+

+To run the test, execute the following commands from the project's root folder -
+* npm start testrpc
+* npm test

 ## Collaborators